jorgepessoa6/Isochrone_Map/openrouteservice-main/docs/run-instance/configuration/json.md

 # Configuration via `ors-config.json`

 :::warning
 The ors-config.json is deprecated!
+[Migrate to ors-config.yml](https://github.com/GIScience/ors-config-migration#usage).
 :::

 The "old" configuration method is supported for a while for convenience.
 The description below is kept as long as openrouteservice still supports configuration via JSON file, but we do **not** recommend using this configuration method.
-Please consider to [migrate JSON configuration](migrate-from-json.md) to the new style.
+Please consider [migrating your JSON configuration](https://github.com/GIScience/ors-config-migration#usage) to the new style.
 Note that currently all settings in a provided JSON configuration file will **override** any settings in the YAML file.

 ## ors